xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+4.0.12  Apr 2, 2015
+	-- enh (gil) Render Morph effect into background of effect layer.
+This follows on ON and COLORWASH -- bug () Add show directory to SETUP tab #156
+	-- bug () Undocking panels for first time - not showing complete panel #147 -- bug () Edit Display Elements window not full view #129 -- bug () Text element with Horizontal matrix and output to lights enabled - Crash #127 -- bug () Resizing effects then deleting - Effect still shows in preview #125 Gil had this comment on his changes for Morph "Since Dan already laid the ground work for effect backgrounds I was able to code up the Morph in about 10 minutes.
+I'm currently not handling when they clip on the window edges so I'm try to fix that and then check it in.
+Most of these I used white for the head except for 2 in the middle you can see the head color transition."
+4.0.11  Apr 1, 2015
+	-- bug (gil) Fix convert error where E1 or E2 color values were changed.
+Example #E1987C was being changed into #E987C -- enh (dkulp) ON effect now paints the sequence grid with the actual color of the On -- enh (dkulp) COLORWASH now draws on sequencer area actual colors of effect -- enh (dkulp) STOP lights now, STOP gracefully, output to lights are now icons -- bug (dkulp) Edit Display Elements window not full view #129 -- bug (gil) Not able to delete models in sequencer #122 -- bug (sean) House preview screen in the sequencer tab version 4.0.10 #121 -- bug (dkulp) Model assigning incorrect number of channels #126

+4.0.10  Mar 31, 2015
 	Gill added ability to position a picture in the X & Y direction -- bug (gil) Deleting a timing mark crashes X/Lights #118 -- bug (gil) Enhancement: Picture Position #14